Perindopril: Side effects

-Reversible increases in blood urea and creatinine may be observed.
-Proteinuria has occurred in some patients.
-Rarely, angioneurotic edema and decreases in hemoglobin, red cells, and platelets have been reported.
+Usually mild at the start of treatment, side effects may include cough, fatigue, headache, nausea, or upset stomach, among other minor effects.

 Composition

 Each tablet contains 2, 4, or 8 mg of the tert-butylamine salt of perindopril.
 Perindopril is also available under the trade name Coversyl Plus, containing 4 mg of perindopril combined with 1.25 mg indapamide, a thiazide-like diuretic.

 In Australia, each tablet contains 2.5, 5, or 10 mg of perindopril arginine.
 Perindopril is also available under the trade name Coversyl Plus, containing 5 mg of perindopril arginine combined with 1.25 mg indapamide and Coversyl Plus LD, containing 2.5 mg of perindopril arginine combined with 0.625 mg indapamide.

-The efficacy and tolerability of a fixed-dose combination of 4 mg perindopril and 5 mg amlodipine, a calcium channel antagonist, has been confirmed in a prospective, observational multicenter trial of 1,250 hypertensive patients.
-A preparation of the two drugs is available commercially as Coveram.
+The efficacy and tolerability of a fixed-dose combination of 4 mg perindopril and 5 mg amlodipine, a calcium channel antagonist, is used.

 Society and culture

-Trade names
+Brand names

 Perindopril is available under the following brand names among others: